redexp/express-engine-jsx/README.md

 "second"
 ```

-It do nothing but it's valid code.
+It does nothing, but it's valid code.
 In JSX you can't do same thing with elements

 ```html
 <div>first</div>
 <div>second</div>
 ```

 It will throw compilation error.
-It waiting for `;` after first element.
+It's waiting for `;` after first element.
 You have three options to solve this problem.

 First - use `;`